 Once you’ve established an account and made a deposit, you’ll be assigned an agent who can help you through the entire process.
 From here, you can begin to search the online used car auction site’s extensive database of used and salvage vehicles, looking for the ones that appeal to you.
 In addition, your agent can connect you with vehicles and auctions that can’t be displayed publically.
 All you have to do is ask!

 Bidding is handled in the same manner as any other online auction.
 Should you wish, though, you can have your agent handle the bidding process, after establishing your maximum bid with the agent beforehand.
-Once you’ve successfully won an auction, it’s all a matter of arranging shipping to Ghana and getting the proper documentation in order…
+Once you’ve successfully won an auction, it’s all a matter of arranging to ship to Ghana and getting the proper documentation in order…

 Arranging for Shipment to Ghana